Bali Right Now

 MEDIUM RISKTrigger:A tiny exchange booth offers rates far above nearby counters

-Street-side money changers in Kuta, Legian, and parts of Ubud use fast counting tricks, distractions, or folded bills to hand back less rupiah than promised.
-The better the rate board looks, the more suspicious you should get.
+Street money changers in Kuta, Legian, and parts of Ubud use counting tricks, distractions, or folded bills to hand back less rupiah than promised.
+Unrealistically good exchange boards are usually bait for the scam.

 How to avoid: Use authorized counters like Central Kuta Money Exchange or withdraw cash from bank ATMs.
-Count every bill slowly before leaving the counter.
+Count every bill yourself before leaving the counter.

 -